techidaily/site-some-guidance/source/_posts/comprehensive-guide-to-the-vw-id4-ideal-for-skeptics-of-the-ev-revolution.md

 ![Showing the VW ID.4 charge screen while plugged into a charger](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/wm/2023/09/e92c46b0-ad65-4d2f-9621-16d418bd53bc.JPG)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 Tyler Hayes / How-To Geek

  Charging an electric vehicle should be the primary concern of any potential buyer.
 You will need to do a little research about available—and compatible—chargers near you or where you travel.
 Even if you’re buying a Tesla, which has the most robust public charging network in the U.S., you should also have a plan to charge at home overnight.